Remove heat from a gaseous stream through condensation

 There are two types of condenser: air-cooled and liquid-cooled.
-The gaseous stream enters the condenser, where heat is removed, either by ambient air or liquid.
+The gaseous stream enters the condenser, which then removes the heat, either by ambient air or liquid.
 The cooled stream becomes a liquid, which is discharged or recycled back into the process.

 The cooled condensate may have become contaminated with other materials.
-If so, the stream will undergo further treatments before being discharged to the environment.
+If so, the stream will undergo further treatments before being discharged to the environment or reused in the industrial process.

 Why choose Sterling TT as your partner for condensers

 We tune the mechanical design philosophy to the application.
 When we define the mechanical build parameters, various factors guide us.
-They include end-user and third-party specifications and international rules.
+They include end-user and third-party specifications, and international rules and standards.
+Read more about heat exchanger standards.

 Long-lasting and reliable condensers